Report: Rally organizers say GOP lawmakers worked on Jan. 6 protests - NewsBreak

 “No one cares about Jan.
 6 when gas prices are skyrocketing, grocery store shelves are empty, unemployment is skyrocketing, businesses are going bankrupt, our border is being invaded, children are forced to wear masks, vaccine mandates are getting workers fired, and 13 members of our military are murdered by the Taliban and Americans are left stranded in Afghanistan,” her office added.

-The two sources the magazine that they have informally been in contact with the panel thus far but that they intent to testify in a public setting.
+The two sources told the magazine that they have informally been in contact with the panel thus far but that they intend to testify in a public setting.

 “I have no problem openly testifying,” one organizer told the magazine.